insiddius/coursera-data-science-toolbox/README.md

 # coursera-data-science-toolbox
 Contains projects/code from the Coursera Data Scientist's Toolbox class.
+(Made by a student)